-The best oil filter … are they really that different?
+The best oil filter?
+Are oil filters really that different?
 Will paying 8 bucks as opposed to 30 bucks guarantee a problem with the oil filtration?
-Or is it all … hype?
+Or is it all hype?

-What’s worse, is that a number of these consumers are giving people bad information, or let me rephrase that … poor information.
-You see, there’s a lot of talk about how ‘this performance oil filter is so good because it my oil is as clean as a whistle’, and yet there’s two very important things to understand.
+What’s worse, is that a number of these consumers are giving people bad information.
+There’s a lot of talk about how ‘this performance oil filter is so good because my oil is as clean as a whistle’.
+Yet, there are two very important things to understand.

 Let’s deal with that first point – short interval oil changes.

-Yes, I understand why people do that, I can see that in some situations, it may have a benefit, but for regular people, with regular vehicles, there isn’t a need for it, certainly not with today’s blend of fully synthetic engine oils.
+Yes, I understand why people do that.
+I can see that in some situations, it may have a benefit.
+However, for regular people, with regular vehicles, there isn’t a need for it.
+Certainly not with today’s blend of fully synthetic engine oils.

 In around 90% of cases, you’ll be wasting your money.

-More often than not, it’ll be information that’s been passed along the family, from generation to generation … “you need to look after your engine, change the oil every 5,000 miles and you won’t have a problem” but that may have been true when mineral oils were all the rage, that hasn’t been the case for a long time.
+More often than not, it’ll be information that’s been passed along the family, from generation to generation.
+“You need to look after your engine, change the oil every 5,000 miles and you won’t have a problem”.
+That may have been true when mineral oils were all the rage.
+But, it hasn’t been the case for a long time.

-Let’s be clear, I’m not saying that it will cause harm, or even not to do it, just that there’s no actual need to do it, unless you fit certain criteria.
+Let’s be clear, I’m not saying that it will cause harm, or even not to do it It’s just that there’s no actual need to do it unless you fit certain criteria.

 Myths & Legends

-So here’s where people may take issue with my advice … I’ve worked in the automotive industry for nearly thirty years, everything from cylinder head gas flowing through to engine dyno technician, IndyCar, F1 and MotoGP engine builder, on to company ownership and of course, consultancy.
+So here’s where people may take issue with my advice.
+I’ve worked in the automotive industry for nearly thirty years.
+Everything from cylinder head gas flowing to engine dyno technician, IndyCar, F1, and MotoGP engine builder, on to company ownership, and of course, a consultancy.
 I know a thing or two about engines and how they work.

 How many of them have I known that go way over the manufacturer’s recommendation for service intervals?
 Most of them.

-Choosing your oil, filter and service intervals is all about what’s appropriate – don’t use that super expensive oil that costs $75 a can unless you specifically need to.
+Choosing your oil, filter, and service intervals are all about what’s appropriate.
+Don’t use that super expensive oil that costs $75 a can unless you specifically need to.

 The Best Oil Filter

-Some years ago, I worked for a sports car manufacturer, they were just getting in to GT racing.
-Their regular road cars were quick but fragile, they had a tendency to let you down, regularly.
-On the first proper testing session for their new race car, they couldn’t get it to work properly – something badly wrong with the suspension, their best brains couldn’t figure it out.
+Some years ago, I worked for a sports car manufacturer, they were just getting into GT racing.
+Their regular road cars were quick but fragile.
+They had a tendency to let you down, regularly.
+On the first proper testing session for their new race car, they couldn’t get it to work properly.
+If something went badly wrong with the suspension, their best brains couldn’t figure it out.

-Oh, you mean the cars that can produce around 12,000 lbs of downforce?
+Oh, you mean the cars that can produce around 12,000 lbs. of downforce?
 Whereas your racer will probably make less than half of that.
 Completely inappropriate.
-And that’s my point … more expensive, bigger, faster, stronger doesn’t necessarily make it better for your need.
+And that’s my point.
+More expensive, bigger, faster, and stronger doesn’t necessarily make it better for your needs.